 Bottom line: As one Republican operative put it, "he's running quite a Rose Garden strategy," though to do that you need a Rose Garden.
 Or a political machine.

 BARACK OBAMA (D)

 Lives in: Hyde Park

-Education: Columbia University; Harvard Law School, where he was first African-American president of the Harvard Law Review.
+Education: Columbia University; Harvard Law School, where he was the first African-American president of the Harvard Law Review.